victorts1991/user-microservice/README.md

 After running the application, access the following url: http://localhost:3000/api

-## Steps to deploy in the Cloud with Github Actions
+## Steps to deploy in the AWS with Github Actions

 ## 1. SonarQube: